MicrosoftDocs/azure-stack-docs/azure-stack/reference/pep/set-azsdnsserversettings.md

 ## Description

-Provides the ability to change the "UseRootHint" setting of the DNS servers in Azure Stack Hub.
+Provides the ability to change the "-UseRootHint" setting for the internal DNS servers in Azure Stack Hub.

+Setting the -UseRootHint parameter to $true enables DNS root hints on the internal DNS servers.
+Setting -UseRootHint to $false will disable the DNS root hints functionality.

 The current configuration can be viewed using the [Get-AzSDnsServerSettings](get-azsdnsserversettings.md) cmdlet.

 ## Examples